metno/pyaerocom/CONTRIBUTING.md

 ## Contributing code
 You are welcome to contribute code to implement new features, fix bugs or contribute documentation.
 We work with pull requests so we can not allow direct edits to the code or documentation.
 If you want to contribute code changes you need to make the changes in a new branch (or a fork if you're an external contributor) and make a pull request to have your changes integrated into pyaerocom.

+## Coding conventions
+We are in the process of moving to the code style enforced by [black](https://github.com/psf/black).
+More details to come.

 ### Below here is text to help me write this file